carlossbhrq/rtl-to-gdsii-mux-ihp130nm/README.md

 ### 5.7 Clock Tree Synthesis

+Clock Tree Synthesis (CTS) is the process of distributing the clock signal to all sequential elements (flip-flops, registers, latches) on the chip, ensuring temporal synchronization and skew balancing.

+Since this design implements a purely combinational multiplexer, it relies on the absence of sequential elements in the synthesized netlist.
+Therefore, it was decided to skip the CTS step and proceed directly to routing.

+For sequential circuits (with flip-flops, registers or clock elements), the following steps must be followed:

+#### Procedures
 ```bash
 # Create a Clock Tree Spec and run CTS
 # Option 1: Modern flow (preferred)